Resolving the Berezinskii-Kosterlitz-Thouless transition in the 2D XY model with tensor-network based level spectroscopy

-{\it Conclusion.}--- We analyzed the eigenspectrum of the renormalized tensors for the classical 2D XY model at finite renormalization steps, in terms of finite-size scaling of CFT.
-The BKT transition is described in terms of two marginal couplings $y_\calK$ (spin wave stiffness) and $y_V$ (vortex fugacity), and the transition point can be identified with $y_\calK=y_V$ where an SU(2) symmetry emerges.
-By exploiting SU(2) symmetry, we determine the transition temperature with a record precision from the spectrum, improving the Level Spectroscopy method developed for 1D quantum systems.
+We analyzed the eigenspectrum of the renormalized tensors for the classical 2D XY model at finite renormalization steps, in terms of finite-size scaling of CFT.
+The BKT transition is described in terms of two marginal couplings $y_\calK$ (spin wave stiffness) and $y_V$ (vortex fugacity), and the transition point can be identified with $y_\calK=y_V$ where a hidden SU(2) symmetry emerges.
+By exploiting the SU(2) symmetry, we determine the transition temperature with a record precision from the spectrum, improving the Level Spectroscopy method developed for 1D quantum systems.
+Furthermore, we note that SU(2) symmetry is no longer a requisite by regarding Level Spectroscopy as \emph{determination of transition temperatures based on the coupling constants of the underlying field theory extracted from the finite-size spectrum.} One can extract the running coupling constants from a finite-size spectrum by following Eqs.~(\ref{perturbation_CFT}, \ref{fss_scaling_dimension}, \ref{finite_lambda_x}) in the Appendix, and tracking the RG flow exhibits the phase separation visually similar to Fig.~\ref{visualization_RG}.
 Our method is advantageous because finite-size effects are substantially reduced by the removal of the logarithmic corrections and the effects of the finite bond-dimension are suppressed at the moderate system sizes needed for our analysis.
-We also numerically tracked the evolution of the two coupling constants $y_\calK$ and $y_V$ as the system size is increased near the transition, to visualize the celebrated Kosterlitz RG flow.
-The present work connects the conceptual understanding of one of the most important examples of phase transitions to the contemporary numerical algorithm, paving the way to further developments. {\it Acknowledgements.}--- We thank Laurens Vanderstraeten, Frank Verstraete, Hosho Katsura, Kiyohide Nomura, and Kiyomi Okamoto for stimulating discussions.
-This work was supported in part by MEXT/JSPS KAKENHI Grant Nos.
-JP17H06462 and JP19H01808, and JST CREST Grant No. JPMJCR19T2.
-A part of the computation in this work has been done using the facilities of the Supercomputer Center, the Institute for Solid State Physics, the University of Tokyo.
+We also numerically tracked the evolution of the two coupling constants $y_\calK$ and $y_V$ as the system size is increased near the transition to visualize the celebrated Kosterlitz RG flow.
+The present work connects the conceptual understanding of one of the most important examples of phase transitions to the contemporary numerical algorithm, paving the way to further developments.